 Becky Wai-Ling Packard, PhD

-After almost 20 years of a conventional pathway as a computer science learner, researcher and professor, I am now finding my eyes opened to a different field.
-Collaborating with Becky has opened my eyes to the body of work that studies how everyday (seemingly small) decisions can impact my trajectory at large.
-The more I pause to reflect on, analyze and view a situation from different angles, the more I find myself being able to strategically navigate challenges.
+After more than 20 years of a conventional pathway as a computer science learner, researcher and professor, I am now finding myself turning toward a different field.
+Collaborating with Becky has opened my eyes to the body of work that studies how everyday (seemingly small) decisions can impact a person's trajectory at large.
+The more I pause to reflect on, analyze and view a situation from different angles, the more I find myself being able to strategically navigate challenges and optimize my impact.

 - Audrey St. John, Co-Founder